The children's books in this collection are all brilliant reads and feature, as a main protagonist, a character with a disability.

 I Am Not A Label by Cerrie Burnell is an eye-opening, stylish and empowering collection of biographies profiling over 30 disabled creators, thinkers, activists and athletes.
 As she says in her introduction when she was growing up as a child born with just one hand “there just weren’t enough books with a disabled protagonist” and “Everyone deserves to see someone like them in a story and achieving something great”.

-We have a separate collection of Children's Books that Feature Autism.
+We have a separate collections of Children's Books that Feature Autism, Deaf or Hard of Hearing Characters. and Visual Impairment.